NREL/EnergyPlus/design/FY2019/GPU-Shading.md

 ### Exterior Shading ###

+Pixel counting for exterior shading can be handled using Big Ladder's [Penumbra](https://github.com/bigladder/penumbra) library (a C++ implementation of Jones's pixel counting method).

 ### Interior Solar Distribution ###

 We will count pixels when viewing the from the perspective of the sun through a window with each internal surface assigned a different color, then use the histogramming functions in OpenGL to report the number of pixels of each color that are visible.
+This functionality will be added to Penumbra.

 ### Pitfalls ###